Hargreave Hale AIM VCT 2 plc: Issue of Equity

-The offer price at which the Ordinary Shares were allotted was 108.25p per Ordinary Share, which was calculated by reference to the net asset value of an Ordinary Share in the Company on 30 December 2016 (as announced on 4 January 2017) divided by 0.965 (to allow for issue costs of the Offer).
+The offer price at which the Ordinary Shares were allotted was 110.66p per Ordinary Share, which was calculated by reference to the net asset value of an Ordinary Share in the Company on 6 January 2017 (as announced on 10 January 2017) divided by 0.965 (to allow for issue costs of the Offer).

 For further information please contact: